-Winston-Salem is home to one of the most kitschy and cool art-based inventions called the Art-o-mat.
+Winston-Salem is home to the most kitschy and fabulous art-based inventions called the Art-o-mat.
 It uses old cigarette machines and turns them into art vending machines.
-The art is priced accessibly and is always a fun surprise of local talent.
-There are only 100 machines in the world, and there are several to discover around town.
+The art is priced fairly and is always a fun surprise for local talent.
+There are only 100 machines globally and several to discover around Winston Salem.

 snap a photo of the Shell Station

 It is the last standing Shell Oil Clamshell in the country.
 It is a quirky relic from the 1930s, and it serves as a monument to its era filled with fun and funky memorabilia.
 There were seven around town as part of an art deco advertisement attempt.